EmiRogLu25/C-Sharp-Projects/README.md

 # C-Sharp-Projects
-There are my C# projects in here.
+There are my projects that I wrote with C# in here.
+Burada benim C# ile yazdığım projeler var.